 I went to the groups.
 I found my ‘tribe’ and we shared so much: the good, the less good, the celebratory chocolate bars after the meetings.

 I lost the weight.
 More importantly, I kept it off by making changes that stuck, even once I stepped away from the diet.

-What started out as a personal weight loss journey transitioned into a deep interest in health, particularly food, and I undertook a four year training programme in nutritional therapy with the Institute for Optimum Nutrition in London, graduating in 2005.
+What started out as a personal weight loss journey transitioned into a deep interest in health, particularly food, and I re-trained in nutritional therapy, graduating in 2005.

 Over the years, as I’ve walked along my path, I added various postgraduate and professional trainings including Intuitive Eating with Evelyn Tribole, the co-developer of that approach.
 To help you embrace change at a deeper level, resolving issues around sleep, mood and food choice, I qualified in Clinical Hypnotherapy.
 And to help you resolve emotional, or binge, eating, I’ve become a certified Eating Freely practitioner.